-The NWCAA presents a number of scholarships alone and in conjunction with important sponsors each year to successful candidates.
-In order to qualify for an NWCAA Scholarship you must meet the following criteria:
+The NWCAA presents several scholarships alone and in conjunction with important sponsors each year to successful candidates.
+To qualify for an NWCAA Scholarship you must meet the following criteria:

 - Played hockey for the NWCAA in the current year and who have previously participated as a player for a minimum of two years with the NWCAA, previously played as a player for a minimum of two years with the NWCAA and have played for an Educational Institution or Junior A and/or be an NWCAA Coach, First or Second assistant during the current season.